 ESA and DPAC release the first results of the space mission GAIA, launched about 1000 days before.
 The results show the unique measure of the distance to many stars and improve the precision of the one already known from the Hipparcos catalogue by a factor of 3.

 A seeing measurement campaign is being operated by François Taris at Pic de Châteaurenard (3000 m), close to Saint-Véran.
 It started october 2014.
 These measurements aims at characterizing the site.
 In case of positive results, a robotic telescope will be set up there.
 The telescope will be dedicated to monitoring of quasars in the optical and follow-up of asteroids in the framework of celestial reference frame tie.

-The SYRTE department - Sytèmes de Référence Temps Espace - belong to Paris Observatory and is also associated with the CNRS CNRS - National Research Center and University Pierre & Marie Curie (Paris 6)
+The SYRTE department - Sytèmes de Référence Temps Espace - belong to Paris Observatory - PSL Research University and is also associated with the CNRS CNRS - National Research Center and University Pierre & Marie Curie (Paris 6) - Sorbonne Universités

-It is a leader in time and frequenciy metrology and is also specialized in Earth rotation, celestial reference frame and history of science.
+It is a leader in time and frequenciy metrology and is also specialized in Earth rotation, celestial reference frame and history of Astronomy.